learningmyway/revert-last-commit/README.md

 # revert-last-commit
-The github action will be used to revert last commit
+The github action will be used to revert last commit .
+It is the private repo